Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-AFM imaging was performed using a FastScan AFM (Bruker) in fluid tapping mode.
+AFM imaging was performed using a FastScan AFM (Bruker) in fluid tapping mode directly after annealing was completed.
+In contrast to previous studies\autocite{wei_complex_2012,ke_three-dimensional_2012,ong2017programmable} where uniquely-addressed SST shapes were gel purified prior to imaging, we did not do so here; thus we were able to observe assembly intermediates.
 To achieve better images, two techniques were combined: sample warming to prevent nonspecific clumping of structures, and washing with Na-supplemented buffer to prevent smaller material, such as unbound, single DNA tile strands, from adhering to the mica surface.
 Each sample was diluted 50x into TEMg buffer with an added 100~mM~NaCl, then warmed to approximately 40\,\degC for 15 minutes.
 50~\muL of the sample mix was deposited on freshly-cleaved mica, then left for two minutes.
 As much liquid as possible was pipetted off of the mica and discarded, then immediately replaced with Na-supplemented buffer again, and mixed by pipetting up and down.
 This washing process of buffer removal and addition was repeated twice with added-Na buffer, then once with TEMg buffer to remove remaining Na, before imaging was performed in TEMg buffer.
 As adhesion of DNA to mica is dependent upon the ratio of monovalent and divalent cations in the imaging buffer, this process was meant to ensure that unbound tiles were removed during the washing process where Na and Mg were present, while imaging itself took place with only Mg, so that the lattice structures would be more strongly adhered to the surface, resulting in better image quality.